 I have most recently served Toum with chicken skewers (a simplified version of Shish Tawook), caramelized onions, Za’atar roasted potatoes, and pita.
 Before putting the pita in the oven, I smothered the top with Toum, creating a garlicky, aromatic crust.

-Toum is a wonderful addition to a wide variety of meals: Serve with vegetables, grilled meats, Arab bread, spread onto Shawarma, and so on.
-Lately, it’s the star of my breakfast – I simmer chili flakes in butter before adding my egg to fry.
+Toum is a wonderful addition to a wide variety of meals: Serve with vegetables, grilled meats, Arabic bread, spread onto Shawarma, and so on.
+Sometimes, it’s the star of my breakfast – I simmer chili flakes in butter before adding my egg to fry.
 I slather the Toum on a slice of bread and toast it for a few minutes.
 Absolute Heaven.

 Where did I come across this recipe?